 If you would like to learn more about how Beyond Key can help your business, please schedule a free consultation with our experts today.

-Ans: Financial analytics is a concept that provides various views of financial data.
+Financial analytics is a concept that provides various views of financial data.
 This helps in giving in-depth knowledge and taking strategic actions to improve the performance of your business.
 This is the process of gathering, anticipating, controlling, deciphering, and anticipating financial data and determining the results of financial activities within a specific department or the company itself.
 It assists in making more informed decisions.

 2. What are the key areas of Financial Analytics?

-3. What are the types of financial analysis?
+3. What are the types of Financial Analysis?

-Ans: Horizontal Analysis, Vertical Analysis, Trend Analysis, Liquidity Analysis, Solvency Analysis, Profitability Analysis, Scenario & Sensitivity Analysis, Variance Analysis, Valuation Analysis, FP&A Analysis.
+Horizontal Analysis, Vertical Analysis, Trend Analysis, Liquidity Analysis, Solvency Analysis, Profitability Analysis, Scenario & Sensitivity Analysis, Variance Analysis, Valuation Analysis, FP&A Analysis.